JMarkstrom/entra-id-security-key-eobo-enrollment/README.md

 ![](/images/security-key-eobo-with-microsoft-entra-id-integration-overview-diagram.png)

 ## ℹ️ About
-This repository presents a Python script (`sk-entra-id.py`) that facilitates configuration of a YubiKey as well as its assignment to a user in Microsoft **Entra ID**.
+This repository presents an _example_ Python script (`sk-entra-id.py`) that facilitates configuration of a YubiKey as well as its assignment to a user in Microsoft **Entra ID**.
 The script is based on a **Yubico** Proof-of-Concept found [here](https://github.com/YubicoLabs/entraId-register-passkeys-on-behalf-of-users) and performs the following configuration tasks:

 ### Script feature summary